 Eyelid surgery, or blepharoplasty, can reverse droopy eyelids, excess skin, and fatty deposits.
-Eyelid Surgery San Francisco can also help to resolve peripheral vision issues and rejuvenate the area for a more refreshed appearance.
+Eyelid surgery can also help resolve peripheral vision issues and rejuvenate the area for a more refreshed appearance.

-> Droopy eyelids (ptosis) are a common problem that can seriously impact vision.
+Droopy eyelids (ptosis) are a common problem that can seriously impact vision.
 They are often a result of hereditary issues but can also occur due to aging, muscle weakness, or other factors.
 They can be mild or severe, and they can be either temporary or permanent.

 Ptosis can cause headaches and other problems that affect your sleep and quality of life.
 It can also make you appear tired and depressed.
 In addition, it can rob you of your vision, especially when the upper eyelid droops.